 The disused Little Bytham sidings along with its engine shed would become The Goldholme Stone Masonry yard during the 1990s.

-Today Clipsham Stone is exctracted at Big Pits in Clipsham and Hooby Lane quarry near Greetham.
+Today Clipsham Stone is extracted at Big Pits in Clipsham and Hooby Lane quarry near Greetham which you can see on Google Maps.